Marketing

 Types of Attribution Models

 Different multi-touch attribution models distribute credit in various ways.
+The choice of model depends on the nature of your business, sales cycle, and marketing strategy.
 Here are the main types:

 1. Linear Attribution Model